 I'm a she/her, storytelling photographer and photojournalist specializing in editorial, portraiture, branding and wedding photography.

-My work has been viewed internationally in publications such as National Geographic, Time, New York Times, Washington Post, Rolling Stone, NPR, People, LA Times, Huffington Post, Newsweek, Toronto Sun, Boston Globe, Aljazeera, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.
+My work has been viewed internationally in publications such as National Geographic, Time, New York Times, Washington Post, Rolling Stone, NPR, People, LA Times, Huffington Post, Newsweek, Toronto Sun, Boston Globe, Aljazeera, PBS, NBC, CBS, CNN, BBC, MSNBC, CBC, Reddit, Buzzfeed, Womans Day, First for Women, The Guardian, The Atlantic, Esquire, International Business Times and many more.

 My work as a photojournalist has been honored with the 2021 Goldsmith Award for Investigative Reporting and the Reuters Journalist of the Year Award for Enterprise Reporting in 2020.